Dami-Lola/A.I.ducationAnalytcs/README.md

     # Task 2: Display 25 random images in a 5x5 grid
     # Task 3: Plot the pixel intensity histogram

+CNN.py: The CNN network to run and train the models

+TestSavedModel: To run a dataset on any of the saved models

+TestSingleImage: To test a single images on any saved model

 Dataset: Contains the cleaned dataset, 10 images of each class in training and testing folders

 ### Prerequisites